1983 National League Championship Series

-The 1983 National League Championship Series was a best-of-five matchup between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
+The 1983 National League Championship Series was a best-of-five matchup in Major League Baseball’s 1983 postseason between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
 It was the 15th NLCS in all.
 The Phillies beat the Dodgers, three games to one, and would go on to lose the World Series to the Baltimore Orioles.

 Background

 The Phillies post-season roster had nine players 30 years of age or over and three rookies, Charlie Hudson, Kevin Gross, and Juan Samuel.
 The Dodgers entered the series as favorites after winning 11 of 12 games against the Phillies in the regular season.
 The Dodgers had shut out the Phillies five times, allowed only 15 runs total, and held Phillies hitters to a .187 batting average.
-However, Philadelphia came into the NLCS torrid, having won 23-8 games in September/October.
+However, Philadelphia came into the NLCS torrid, having gone 23–8 in September/October.
 They were nicknamed the "Wheeze Kids" because of the numerous veteran players on the team and it was also a play off the 1950 National League pennant winning Phillies, who had been nicknamed the "Whiz Kids", due to their youth.

 This was the third NLCS meeting between the Dodgers and Phillies, with Los Angeles winning both prior meetings in four games in 1977 and 1978.